The Mars Express spacecraft's MARSIS collects data on the subsurface of Mars.

 ESA moved ahead with the deployment in May 2005, encountering one snag as part of an antenna did not lock as planned.
 MARSIS became operational that June.

 Mars in HD

 One of the strengths of Mars Express is the higher resolution of its instruments.
-Camera pictures provide much more detail than previous orbiting missions, allowing scientists to revisit the same areas and get more information.
+Camera pictures provided one of the best views of the Martian surface to date, allowing scientists to revisit the same areas and get more information.
 [Photos: Red Planet Views from Europe's Mars Express]

 Viking 1, although it was a groundbreaking mission at the time, had a camera that pales with the capabilities of imagers today.
 Thus, researchers eagerly revisited Cydonia with newer spacecraft and better cameras, once they were available.

 In 1998, NASA took another picture of the "face" using the Mars Reconnaissance Orbiter, revealing the face was a trick of shadow and poor resolution.
 Mars Express targeted the same area in 2001 and confirmed MRO's findings.